truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 #### Description
 The `set_quota` command has two required properties, `ds` and `quotas`.
 `ds` is the name of the target ZFS dataset found in the output of the `storage dataset query`.
-See **Quota Properties** below for details on entering quota propertes.
+See **Quota Properties** below for details on entering quota properties.
 Enter the property argument using the `=` delimiter to separate property and value.
 Enter the command string then press <kbd>Enter</kbd>.
 The command returns an empty line.